 UoPeople is supported by several foundations, including the Bill and Melinda Gates Foundation, the William and Flora Hewlett Foundation, Fondation Hoffmann and more.
 UoPeople has more than 1.2 million supporters on Facebook and has been covered by media worldwide, including the New York Times, BBC, NPR, Times Higher Education, US News and World Report, and President Reshef’s TED Talk, which has been viewed over 4 million times.

 UoPeople is able to offer tuition-free education because of its use of volunteers, Open Educational Resources, open-source Technology and peer-to-peer learning.
 More than 5,000 professionals have volunteered for the university, filling key UoPeople leadership positions including University President, Provost, Academic Deans, Course Developers, Academic Advisers and Course Instructors.

-UoPeople is building a sustainable new model for higher education, in which students are only asked to pay a $100 exam processing fee at the end of each course; for students who might find even these modest fees prohibitive, the university offers a variety of scholarships.
+UoPeople is building a sustainable new model for higher education, in which students are asked to pay only a $100 exam processing fee at the end of each course; for students who might find even these modest fees prohibitive, the university offers a variety of scholarships.

 Generous contributions have enabled the growth of the university to date.
-UoPeople continues to look for individual, corporate and foundation partners to assist in providing scholarship support for its students with the greatest need, in order to fulfill the part of its mission that no qualified student will be left behind for financial reasons.
+UoPeople continues to look for individual, corporate and foundation partners to assist in providing scholarship support for its students with the greatest need, to fulfill the part of its mission that no qualified student will be left behind for financial reasons.